In this article, we’ll answer the question, “how does video help SEO?”

 It also says: “To give your videos maximum exposure, create a dedicated page for each video, where the video is the most prominent subject on the page.”

 So there you have it from Google itself.
 Always embed your videos on a dedicated web page to help your videos for search engine optimization.
+You should also do a reverse video search on Google to make sure other websites are not using your videos without permission.

 Optimize the Web Page for SEO